tridashafox/SFStarEditor/README.md

 2. All stars and planets are clones of an existing planet

 ### Use:
 1. Start the app.
+You will need to have a ESP to work on as your destination.
+This can be something created from a small change in the creation kit and then saving it.
-2. File -> Select source master file (ESM) - Select the starfield.esm file.
+2. File -> Select source master file (ESM) - Select the starfield.esm from your starfield data directory.
 3. File -> Select destination plugin file (ESP) - open a ESP being worked (make a copy!)
 4. Star -> Create star - based on an existing star in the source
 5. Planet -> Create planet - create a planet for the star from an existing planet in ESM.